hantsy/micronaut-sandbox/docs/gs/gen.md

 It uses `com.github.johnrengelman.shadow` to package the application into a jar archive.

-The `micronaut` plugin handles the dependency injection at compile time via Java Compiler Annotation Processors.
-This plugin also includes other tasks, such building application into Docker image and GraalVM native image.
+The `io.micronaut.application` plugin handles the dependency injection at compile time via Java Compiler Annotation Processors.
+This plugin also includes other tasks, such building application into Docker image and GraalVM native executable binary.